Wired Telecommunications Services Business License in Dubai

 Licensing, Compliance, and Regulatory Requirements

-Operators holding a Wired Telecommunications Services Business Licence must be aware that the TDRA exercises oversight of wired telecom activities across the UAE.
-Depending on the precise nature of the services offered, particularly where operators intend to build or manage physical network infrastructure, additional sector-specific approvals from the TDRA may be required alongside the free zone business licence.
+Operators holding a Wired Telecommunications Services Business License must be aware that the TDRA exercises oversight of wired telecom activities across the UAE.
+Depending on the precise nature of the services offered, particularly where operators intend to build or manage physical network infrastructure, additional sector-specific approvals from the TDRA may be required alongside the free zone business license.
 Applicants are advised to confirm their specific approval requirements before commencing operations.

-Annual licence renewal is mandatory, and businesses should maintain a compliance calendar to avoid lapses.
+Annual license renewal is mandatory, and businesses should maintain a compliance calendar to avoid lapses.
 Following the introduction of the UAE's 9% corporate tax framework in June 2023, all businesses, including free zone entities, are required to register with the Federal Tax Authority.
 Free zone businesses may qualify as Qualifying Free Zone Persons and benefit from a 0% rate on qualifying income, provided they meet prescribed conditions.
-Anti-money laundering obligations and economic substance requirements also apply to ICT licence holders and should be addressed as part of ongoing compliance planning.
+Anti-money laundering obligations and economic substance requirements also apply to ICT license holders and should be addressed as part of ongoing compliance planning.

 Why Dubai South Business Hub Free Zone Is Well-Positioned for Wired Telecom